FineVLA: Fine-Grained Instruction Alignment for Steerable Vision-Language-Action Policies

 FineVLA-Tool Pipeline

 FineVLA-Tool transforms coarse goal-level instructions into detailed, step-by-step process descriptions verified by human annotators.
-Select an example below to see how a short task instruction is expanded into fine-grained action steps.
+Browse examples below to see how short task instructions are expanded into fine-grained action steps.

 Trajectories